devscola/devscola.github.io/blog/wp-content/plugins/easy-google-fonts/readme.txt

 9. View and manage all of your custom controls in the admin area.

 == Changelog ==
+= 1.3.6 - Updated Stylesheet Enqueue =
+* Addressed issue on certain servers where a 400 error was being returned when making a http request to google.

+= 1.3.5 - Changed Stylesheet Enqueue =
+* Removed esc_url_raw() as it was causing a 404 error when fetching the stylesheet from google.

+= 1.3.4 - Customizer js API Update =
+* Implemented font search to make it easier to browse google fonts (using the chosen js plugin).
+* Implemented border controls.
+* Implemented border radius controls.
+* Completely rewritten the control javascript to utilise the new customizer js api (using backbone and underscore templates).
+* Preview performance enhancement: Completely rewritten the preview javascript to utilise the new customizer js api.
+* Performance update: Each font control now only registers one setting per control.
+* Performance update: The functionality for each font control is lazy loaded to increase the customizer load speed.
+* All settings for each font controls are handled by json objects (removed any hidden inputs and json2 library dependancy).

+= 1.3.3 - WordPress 4.1+ Update =
+* Added patch for WordPress 4.1
+* The code is going to be rewritten in Backbone for future releases.

 = 1.3.2 - Big Update =
 * Now combining all of the font requests from google fonts in a single http request.
 * Introducing Panels: A new customizer feature in WordPress 4.0 that makes it easier to manage alot of font controls.
 Our plugin creates a new panel called Typography.